BIMSBbioinfo/projectTemplate/README.md

 draft paper: googledocs link to draft paper.
 Provide a link or write: no link yet. if there is no link

 prerequisite reading:  which previously published papers are relevant for this project?
 Do not list more than 5.
    reading1: This paper deals with x,y,z.
-We have a similar approach here. link to paper
+We have a similar approach here.
+      link: link to paper
    reading2: This paper deals with x cells.
-We also work on x cells for this project. link to paper
+We also work on x cells for this project.
+      link: link to paper

 prerequisite skills: What a newcomer needs to know to replicate what you have done and improve it?
                      Does s/he need to know R, python, snakeMake, any particular packages?